 \subsubsection{XAS and XANES}

 The valency of constituent atoms can also be analyzed using X-ray absorption spectroscopy (XAS).
 XAS has additional advantages since it is not only elemental selective in analyzing the electronic (valence) states but also capable of probing the local structures simultaneously through X-ray absorption near edge structure (XANES) and extended X-ray absorption near edge structure (EXAFS).
 Fig. \ref{fig:xanes}(a) shows the XANES spectra of the BFN sample measured at Fe K-edge along with that of Fe metal foil and Fe$_2$O$_3$ powder.
 The absorption edge lies at approximately $\sim 7128$ eV for BFN and $\sim 7123.5$ eV for the reference material Fe$_2$O$_3$.
-The appearances of the features just below the absorption edge, which is usually referred to as `white lines'\cite{tranquada1987} and correspond to electronic (atomic-like) transitions from the core $1s$ state into a quasi-bound state with $3d$ character.
-While such transitions are forbidden within the electric dipole approximation for an idea octahedral crystal field environment, slight distortions in the MO$_6$ (M = Fe, Nb) octahedra may lead to such pre-edge feature.
-The pre-edge features at $\sim 7115$ eV are due to the $1s$ transition into unoccupied O-2$p$ - M-3$d$/4$sp$ hybridized states, which have $p$-component projected at the sites as observed in mainly transition metal oxides.
+The appearances of features just below the absorption edge is usually referred to as `white lines' \cite{tranquada1987} and corresponds to electronic (atomic-like) transitions from the core $1s$ state into a quasi-bound state with $3d$ character.
+While such transitions are forbidden within the electric dipole approximation for an ideal octahedral crystal field environment, slight distortions in the MO$_6$ (M = Fe, Nb) octahedra may lead to such pre-edge feature.
+The pre-edge features at $\sim 7115$ eV are due to the $1s$ transition into unoccupied O-2$p$ - M-3$d$/4$sp$ hybridized states, which have $p$-component projected at the sites as observed in many transition metal oxides.
 Presence of such hybridized states with mixed $pd$ character near the band edges is also seen in the DFT calculations (see Fig. \ref{fig:dft}(a)), as discussed in detail later.

-After the pre-edge background (7115 eV) subtraction, the edge jumps of the spectra are normalized to unity, averaging the signal to about 50 eV above the white line.
+After the pre-edge background (7115 eV) subtraction, the spectra are normalized to unity, averaging the signal between the edge jumps and about 50 eV above the white line.
 We also measure the spectra for Fe metal foil as reference.
-It is evident from a comparison between these spectra that the Fe K-edge in the sample lies above that of Fe$_2$O$_3$, implying that oxidation state for Fe in the present sample is slightly higher than $+3$.
-This is consistent with the XPS based finding that no evidence for the Fe$^{2+}$ impurities were found.
+It is evident from a comparison between these spectra that the Fe K-edge in the sample lies slightly above that of Fe$_2$O$_3$, implying that the oxidation state of Fe in the present sample is $+3$.